destan0098/wpbruteforce/README.md

 ## Features

-This Tool Check and find Subdomains has Open Port 80 or 443 and use cdn or not
+This Tool BruteForce Wordpress with xmlrpc